top of page

 Why Therapist Websites Don't Convert: The Bottom Line

-To help the right person feel understood enough to take the next step.
+Your website has one job: to help the right person feel understood enough to take the next step.

-If your website isn't doing that yet, it's not a reflection of your skill as a therapist.
-It's a gap between who you are and how you're showing up online.
+If your website isn’t doing that yet, it’s not a reflection of your skill as a therapist.
+It’s a gap between who you are and how you’re showing up online.
+And guess what?
+That’s fixable.

 Start with one thing.
 Rewrite your headline.
 Add a clear consultation button.
 Put up a real photo.
 Small, intentional changes made with clarity in mind will always outperform a beautiful website that says nothing.